Cooking Up Science

 baby, costume, asian-775503.jpg

 Since information systems drive repeatability at warp speed, we begin to see apparent “artificial Intelligence” — useful language models like GPT.
 However, they mimic “cognition” based on information on the web.
-The technology is neither sentient nor a “singularity.”
+The technology is neither sentient nor an AI “singularity.”

 Instead it is an enabler and like all tools before, and it will be used for good and ill on a continuum.
-Science contains no moral dictums (although it does suggest ways to thrive).
+Without deliberately imposed human values, AI contains no moral dictums, no social guidelines — no constraints, like the computer run amok in 2001: A Space Odyssey, TRON, or an early episode of Star Trek.

 Leave a Comment